Festivals in Greece: National Holidays and Celebrations in Greece

 On this day, Greeks eat a special dish which consists of fried bakaliaros (cod fish) and skordalia (garlic spread).

 Greek Lent starts on the so-called “Clean” (Kathara) Monday.
-Symbolically, on that day, Greeks fly kites in the sky, an act which symbolizes reaching up high and joining heavens.
+Symbolically, on that day, Greeks fly kites in the sky, an act that symbolizes reaching up high and joining the heavens.
 Parents and children spend time outdoors together, enjoying veggie and seafood-rich lunches with family and friends.

-A graceful, candlelit procession takes place on “Great” (as the Greeks call “Good”) Friday evening, following the Epitaph, namely the tomb of Christ.
+A graceful, candlelit procession takes place on “Great” (as the Greeks call “Good”) Friday evening, following the Epitaphy, namely the tomb of Christ.

 Upon Christ’s Resurrection, which takes place on Saturday, right by midnight, people head home to crack red-dyed eggs and eat the magiritsa soup (-a meat and vegetable broth which officially breaks down the fasting period).

-On Sunday, the smell of roast lamb and other meat delicacies is everywhere.
+On Easter Sunday, the smell of roast lamb and other meat delicacies is everywhere.
+Big parties with families and friends are organized which long the whole day.
 Wherever in Greece, you may be, just follow the smell and the laughter!